mengbinhao/jack-note/docs/english/NPR.md

   - plaintiff n
   - jurisdiction n
   - principle n
-  - survive v | survivor n
+  - survive v | survivor n | survival n

   > It's quite clear the responsibility for that abuse goes all the way to the top